Blog

 11. Ask for Feedback

-There is not much that’s worse for team morale than persistent meetings that get nothing done.
-(This can be indicative of an overall cultural issue, too.)
-Prevent this before it can even start by leading effective meetings with crystal clear agendas, communication, and action plans.
+Not much is worse for team morale than persistent meetings that achieve little or nothing at all.
+Prevent this and other issues before they begin by leading effective meetings with clear agendas, robust communication, and decisive action plans and follow-up!

 Need help finding talented employees?
 Visit Insight Global's Staffing Services page to get started.